 - This chart shows the total number of statutory benefit and non-statutory benefit claims reported by reporting quarter (or claim lodgement quarter) - Claims by reporting quarter act primarily as an indicator of changes in reporting from older accident periods, operational changes, and calendar time effects - As expected, claim numbers reported started to stabilise around 2018Q2, six months after the 2017 Scheme commenced - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW, which began in March 2020 and continued until June 2020.
-As a result, reported numbers sit lower at 2,200 for 2020Q2 - 2020Q3 and 2020Q4 are higher at around 3,000 claims, however this is still lower in comparison to 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown.
-Reported claim numbers in 2021Q1 and 2021Q2 have since seen a return to pre-COVID-19 lockdown levels - Reporting quarter 2021Q3 was impacted by the most recent COVID-19 lockdown due to the spread of the Delta strain.
-This lockdown was longer and more severe than the previous one in 2020Q2.
-Reported numbers for 2021Q3 sit lower at 1,900 - Excluding 2020Q2 and 2021Q3, on average around 3,200 claims are reported per quarter.
+As a result, reported numbers sit lower at 2,200 for 2020Q2 - 2020Q3 to 2021Q1 are higher at around 3,000 claims, however this is still lower in comparison to 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown.
+Reported claim numbers in 2021Q2 returned to pre-COVID-19 lockdown levels - Reporting quarter 2021Q3 was impacted by the most recent COVID-19 lockdown due to the spread of the Delta strain.
+This lockdown was longer and more severe than the previous lockdown in 2020Q2.
+As such, numbers for 2021Q3 sit lower at 1,900 - In 2021Q4, reported claim numbers have increased slightly at 2,200 but this still sits well below pre-COVID lockdown levels - Excluding 2020Q2, 2021Q3 and 2021Q4, on average around 3,200 claims are reported per quarter.